MSDI & DI Application

-- DICAS application
+- All sections of the DICAS application

-- Official transcripts
+- Official transcripts from all colleges and/or universities attended

-- Personal Statement
+- Personal statement

-Personal StatementApplicants should address the following questions in the personal statement submitted through DICAS:
+Personal StatementApplicants should address the following questions in the personal statement submitted through DICAS (limit 1,000 words).

 - Why do you want to enter the nutrition and dietetics profession?